Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 Regarding this issue, could you please check the following points?
 1. Remove the robot's faceplate and restart it.
 2. Remove the waste water box and then replace it.
-3. Please check if the robot's firmware is 1.1.049 by going to SwitchBot App -> S20 -> Gear Icon -> Firmware & Battery.
-If not, update the firmware near the device.
+3. Please check for any available firmware updates by going to SwitchBot app → S20 → Gear icon → Firmware & Battery.
+If needed, update the firmware to the latest version located near the device.

 ---